Research Snapshot

 Bottom line

-Lithium is under real pressure today, but the refreshed CommodityNode stack is still not confirming a full bearish regime change.
+Lithium is under real pressure today, but the refreshed CommodityNode forecast stack is still not confirming a full weaker regime change.
 Spot says stress.
 Consensus still says recovery potential.
-That gap is the signal: lithium is now a live test of whether the medium-term bullish thesis still has sponsorship after a sharp equity-led shock.
+That gap is the research cue: lithium is now a live test of whether the medium-term upside thesis still has sponsorship after a sharp equity-led shock.

 Related hub: Lithium Impact Map